4 Gross primary production and photosynthesis

 CO2 uptake by the leaf happens by diffusion through pores at the leaf surface (stomata, Figure 4.3).
 The opening of stomata is dynamically regulated in response to environmental conditions (light, CO2, temperature, atmospheric humidity) and controls the conductance to CO2 diffusion.
 The CO2 uptake flux by diffusive transport through stomata can thus be described by Fick’s law which states that the flux is proportional to the concentration difference of CO2 inside and outside the leaf. \[ A = g_s(c_a - c_i) \tag{4.5}\] \(c_a\) is the ambient CO2 concentration (outside the leaf), and \(c_i\) is the CO2 concentration inside the leaf - at the chloroplast. \(g_s\) is the stomatal conductance.
 Note that we use the variable name \(A\) here for CO2 assimilation by photosynthesis.
 In constrast to the ecosystem-level variable GPP, \(A\) refers to the leaf-level flux.

-Figure 4.3: CO2 diffuses into the leaf through stomata, while water vapour diffuses out of the leaf.
-The water vapour diffusion out of the leaves (transpiration) is introduced in Chapter 7.
+Figure 4.3: CO2 diffuses into the leaf through stomata, while water vapor diffuses out of the leaf.
+The water vapor diffusion out of the leaves (transpiration) is introduced in Chapter 7.

 Once inside the leaf, CO2 diffuses across mesophyll cells to the chloroplasts - the site of photosynthetic reactions.
 The conductance to this diffusion step - mesophyll conductance - is often ignored for modelling photosynthesis.
 Reflecting this, we are referring to “leaf-internal” CO2 concentration, \(c_i\)” here, instead of a more correct CO2 concentration at the chloroplast.